 Adaptive Server may allocate shared memory segments after start-up if any reconfiguration through sp_configure requires additional memory.
 You may need to account for these additional segments.
 This can be avoided by allocating all the shared memory during start-up, for the maximum memory you will make available to Adaptive Server, by using the allocate max shared memory configuration parameter.
 See the System Administration Guide for more information.

-To adjust shared memory segments of the operating system, add the following line to the configuration file /etc/system:
+At least 32 shared memory segments are required.
+Add the following line to the operating system configuration file /etc/sysconfigtab: